Advertiser Disclosure

 In general, the best way to use these points is for luxury award travel booked through airline and hotel transfer partners.
 Both Amex and Chase are equipped with this capability, though the Amex transfer partners include more airlines than the Chase transfer partners.

-Chase shares all of these redemption pathways with 1 major exception: the Chase Sapphire Preferred card allows you to get a 25% redemption bonus on Chase travel portal bookings and Pay Yourself Back.
-This allows you to get a redemption value of 1.25 cents per point.
+Chase shares all of these redemption pathways with 1 major exception: The Chase Sapphire Preferred card allows you to get an up-to-75% redemption bonus on select Chase Travel portal bookings — through the Points Boost feature — and an up-to-25% redemption bonus via Pay Yourself Back.
+This allows you to get a redemption value of up to 1.75 cents per point.

 One of the first realms in which we start to see the differences between the Amex Platinum card and Chase Sapphire Preferred card is in travel benefits.